trntv/apis-list/apis/notepad-api-simplenotes/notepad-api-simplenotes.md

-g between Desktop and Mobile. cc - "SimpleNotes" lets you create, edit and organize all your notes anytime, anywhere. cc!. simplenotes.
+ lets you create, edit and organize all your notes anytime, anywhere. cc!. simplenotes.
 The Official API from SimpleNotes.
 You decide!
 - Write up to 1000 characters